cluoma/Pico2Maple-fw/README.md

 With everything wired up, it's simply a matter of plugging in a USB device to the Pico 2 using the USB-A to Mini-USB adapter and plugging the Dreamcast controller cable into the console.

 # Changlog

+## 2025-05-18

+* Added a Fight Stick layout to accomodate typical stick layouts where the fifth and sixth buttons are RB and RT.
+Press Select + Y to enable.
+This layout remaps RB and RT inputs to the Z and C buttons on the Dreamcast respectively.

 ## 2025-05-13